Google Ad Manager (GAM) - Criteo Onsite Display

 rm.js

-GPT Configuration & Ad call
+GPT configuration & ad call

 The example below demonstrates the modification of a Google Publisher Tag (GPT) that was auto-generated from the Ad Unit.
 Because the GPT is implemented as a JavaScript library, it is also possible for the Retailer to have a more advanced configuration for their GPTs.

-GPT Configuration
+GPT (Google Publisher Tag) Configuration

 invocations in the example below show an example with hard-coded values.
 In practice, the rvid

-and kwd
+and context

-values would have to be populated dynamically.
+values would have to be populated dynamically with real user data.

 <script async src="https://securepubads.g.doubleclick.net/tag/js/gpt.js"></script>